Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: Literature Review

-Feature-based interpretable methods fall short in interpreting sensor-based predictions, because it is intrinsically challenging to design meaningful and effective features from sensor signals.
-Although a few studies crafted simple sensor-based features — such as mean, variance, and standard deviation of a segment of signals \citep{oung_wearable_2015} — they do not characterize the uniqueness of depression.
-Besides, manually engineering meaningful features from sensor signals requires intensive labor and could even result in inconclusive results \citep{hubble_wearable_2015,yu_wearable_2022}.
+The majority of interpretable ML methods offer feature-based interpretation, where hand-crafted features are required, and their interpretation reveals the attribution of each feature to the prediction.
+These methods can be post-hoc, such as SHAP and LIME \citep{lundberg_unified_2017, kim_2023_rolex}, or model-based, such as generative additive model (GAM) \citep{caruana_intelligible_2015} and wide and deep learning (W\&D) \citep{xie_unbox_2020}.
+A related IS study is \cite{kim_2023_rolex}, who develops an interpretable method based on LIME for the predictions of heart disease, cancer, and fracture.
+While their study and ours fall into the same field and application domain, our contributions are significantly different from theirs.
+The method proposed by \cite{kim_2023_rolex} is a post-hoc interpretable method that predicts diseases with a predictive model and then interprets its prediction with a separate interpretation model.
+Our method, on the other hand, is not a post-hoc method.
+It builds the interpretable module into the predictive model and makes predictions and interpretations at the same time.
+In addition, \cite{kim_2023_rolex} use structured clinical data and offer feature-based interpretation.
+Yet, feature-based interpretations are not desirable in sensor-based depression detection studies.
+This is because, first, although a few studies crafted simple sensor-based features — such as mean, variance, and standard deviation of a segment of signals \citep{oung_wearable_2015} — they do not characterize the symptoms of depression.
+Second, manually engineering meaningful features from sensor signals requires intensive labor and could even result in inconclusive results \citep{hubble_wearable_2015,yu_wearable_2022}.
 Such a practice also demands rich domain knowledge, which is not easily accessible \citep{yu_wearable_2022}.
 Fortunately, medical literature reveals that depressed patients present typical walking symptoms \citep{sloman_gait_1982,lemke_spatiotemporal_2000,nhs_symptoms_2022}.
-Without feature engineering, these walking symptoms can be fruitfully leveraged to interpret the prediction of depression.
+Without feature engineering, these walking symptoms can be fruitfully leveraged to interpret the detection of depression.
 For that purpose, an emergent line of interpretable ML research, prototype learning, has been proposed to utilize the prototypical part of a class (prototype) to interpret the prediction.
 For instance, a prototypical depression walking symptom learned from sensor signals can interpret why a patient is classified as depressed.